The7amza/BMS_Prototype_Repo/README.md

 The application will print simulated sensor readings, BMS state transitions, SoC, SoH, and charging status to your console every second.
 You will occasionally see "Fault Injected!" messages, demonstrating the state transition logic.

 Future Enhancements (Roadmap)
     This prototype provides a robust foundation.
 Future steps could include:

     Real Hardware Drivers: Replace SensorSimulator with actual ADC and temperature/current sensor drivers for a specific microcontroller (e.g., STM32, ESP32).

     Advanced SoC/SoH Algorithms: Implement more sophisticated algorithms (e.g., Kalman filters for SoC, impedance tracking for SoH).

     Active/Passive Balancing: Implement cell balancing strategies.

     Robust Fault Handling and Recovery: Detailed fault codes, non-volatile logging, and specific recovery procedures.

     Communication Interfaces: Add support for CAN, UART, I2C, or SPI for external communication with other vehicle systems or a diagnostic tool.

     Power Management Control: Integrate logic for controlling charging/discharging relays or contactors.

-Formal State Machine Implementation: Use a dedicated state machine library or design pattern for more complex and verifiable state transitions.

-Unit and Integration Testing: Develop comprehensive unit tests for individual modules and integration tests for the system using frameworks like Google Test.
+    Unit and Integration Testing: Develop comprehensive unit tests for individual modules and integration tests for the system using frameworks like Google Test or Vector CAST.

     CMake Build System: Transition from Makefile to CMake for more complex, cross-platform builds and easier integration with IDEs.

-Functional Safety Patterns: Incorporate specific functional safety patterns (e.g., redundancy for critical sensors, self-tests, diverse software, hardware diagnostics).
+    Functional Safety Patterns: Incorporate specific functional safety patterns (e.g., redundancy for critical sensors, self-tests, hardware diagnostics, Program Flow Monitor).

     Memory Management: Optimize for embedded memory constraints.

     Real-time Operating System (RTOS) Integration: Adapt the main loop to run as a task within an RTOS for better task scheduling and real-time performance.

 ## Detailed Documentation